Interactive demos

 Ideas you can poke at

 The models behind my research are easier to understand by moving them than by reading about them.
-These small demos run entirely in your browser: play a detection game and measure your own decision criterion, then explore signal detection, error management, Bayesian updating, ordinal scales, partial pooling, and the sampling designs that make or break a study.
+These small demos run entirely in your browser: play a detection game and measure your own decision criterion, then explore signal detection, error management, Bayesian updating, ordinal scales, partial pooling, the sampling designs that make or break a study, and how many causes of one bias a study can actually tell apart.
 Built for students, free to reuse in teaching.

 - The detection game